The Magic of Water

 If you ask a chemist what happens to water when it escapes as steam from a boiling kettle, they will tell you that it turns into vapour.
 This only begs the question: what is water vapour?
 Ten to one the answer you will get to that question is that water vapour is invisible.
 Please don't tell us that when you see a cloud, fog, or mist, these are water vapour, for they are not.
 What you see are tiny droplets of liquid water, not water vapour.
 So where has it gone?
 Science says it has entered a gaseous state.
 Occult science teaches that it has passed from the objective to the subjective plane.
 Science only knows of three states of matter, the solid, the liquid and the gaseous, whereas occult science knows of seven, the higher four states all being differentiations of Aether.
 The higher the state, the more freedom the individual atoms of a water molecule have.

-Water clusters are small groupings of water molecules that differ in many ways from 'bulk' water, such as we find in an ordinary glass of water.
+Water clusters are small groupings of water molecules that differ in many ways from 'bulk' water, such as we find in a glass of ordinary tap water.
 The biggest difference is that all or most of the molecules in a small cluster are on the surface, where they have fewer chemical interactions with other water molecules than do the molecules in bulk water.
 Recent research has shown that water in living systems naturally gathers into clusters of 14, 17, 21, 196, 280, or more molecules.
 It is thought that these intricate geometrical structures play an important part in operations ranging from molecular binding to turning on and off basic cell processes.
 They may also be responsible for the high surface tension of water that allows it to climb up the sides of a drinking straw and provide a firm footing for certain insects, such as the pond skaters we have all observed performing the Biblical miracle!

 So far, no limit has been found to the theoretical size that these clusters can grow to.
 If you have read our articles on why matter matters and the occult Sun, you will recognise the correspondence between this microcosmic phenomenon and the clustering of solar systems and galaxies in the macrocosm.
-Here we see the Hermetic axiom: 'As above—so below' in action.
+Here we see the Universal Hermetic Law: 'As above—so below' in action.
 For, as we explain in the aforementioned articles, an atom is a solar-system in miniature.
 If you remember your science classes you will recall that a molecule is the smallest particle in a chemical element or compound that has the chemical properties of that element or compound.
 From this it follows that a molecule corresponds to a galaxy.
 Just as some molecules are very small—like water—others are very large, containing billions of atoms, such as DNA.
 The next step up in scale, but not size, for size, as occult science teaches, is an illusion, is the simple cell, such as the bacterium Mycoplasma gallicepticum.
 This, in turn, corresponds to a cluster of galaxies, or a universe in the macrocosm, but not to THE Universe, which is the ultimate container of all manifested life as we know it.

 Science does not know why water clusters in this way, any more than it knows why galaxies cluster in the way they do, but occult science does, and the answer is intelligence.
 Now, this does not mean that your martini is a thinking entity, but it does mean that water has the ability to respond intelligently to the forces acting upon it and the changing conditions it encounters.
 Remember what we said earlier when we drew the analogy between an atom and a solar system.
 Both are subject to the same universal laws and these laws are set in motion by intelligent beings of all kinds, from the lowest elementals to the Logoi who rule the vast galaxies we see through our telescopes.
 It is the innate intelligence within atoms, molecules and cells which allows them to respond in the ways that are so puzzling to scientists.
 When these same scientists lament that "bugs are fighting back", that is just what they are doing.
 But so long as science clings to its mechanistic theories of matter it will continue to lose this battle, just as it will never understand why water does the strange things it does.